infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 Setting up tests for WordPress is relatively easy.
 First, you need to add `"phpunit/phpunit": "^6.5"` and `"brain/monkey": "^2.2"` to your composer `require-dev` part in `composer.json`.

-Or you can add it from the terminal
+Or you can add it from the terminal:

 ```bash
 composer require --dev brain/monkey:2.2